Safety

 Safety Education Academy for Construction (SEAC)

 At the SEAC those in charge of construction work are offered the chance to handle equipment identical to those used in real worksites, and so get accustomed to the worksite environment.
-Participants who undergo this training develop a practical understanding of potential risks, and will be able to identify and perform kaizen on any issues or flaws they may encounter when actually visiting a worksite.

 Comments from participants